 - Be 21 years of age or older;

-- A resident of the City of Holly Springs;
+- Be a resident of the City of Holly Springs;

-- Residing within the designated geographical boundaries for a period of a minimum of one year;
+- Reside within the designated geographical boundaries for a period of a minimum of one year;

 - Have all public monies accounted for;

 - Never have been convicted and sentenced for fraudulent violation of election laws, malfeasance in office, or felony involving moral turpitude or conviction of domestic violence under the laws of this State or any other State of the United States, unless the candidate’s civil rights have been restored and at least ten years have elapsed, from the date of completion of the sentence, without a subsequent conviction of another felony involving moral turpitude;

 - Pay the appropriate qualifying fee; file a pauper’s affidavit or qualify as a write-in candidate